timuryung/AIChatRegulator/README.md

 ## Support

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository page.

-## License

-This project is licensed under [specify license], allowing for widespread use and modification in accordance with the license terms.

 ---